reyesr/dockenv/README.md

 ### registry-domain

 If you use a private registry, you need to specify its domain.
 That's what this option is for.
 Image names defined by the containers are preprended with this domain.
+If a registry-domain is defined, dockenv tries to log in, but that's only for verification purpose, you have to be already logged to this registry with your host user or it will likely fail.

     registry-domain=registry.example.com